Femoral nerve dysfunction

-Damage to a nerve, such as the femoral nerve, is called
+Damage to any one nerve, such as the femoral nerve, is called

 .
 Mononeuropathy usually means there is a local cause of damage to a single nerve.
-Disorders that involve the entire body ( disorders) can also cause isolated nerve damage (such as occurs with ).
+Disorders that involve the entire body ( disorders) can also cause isolated nerve damage to one nerve at a time (such as occurs with ).

 More common causes of femoral nerve dysfunction are:

 - Direct injury (trauma)

 - Compression or entrapment of the nerve by nearby parts of the body or disease-related structures (such as a tumor or abnormal blood vessel)

 The femoral nerve can be also be damaged from any of the following:

 - A broken pelvis bone

 - A catheter placed into the femoral artery in the groin